philiplaureano/MetaFoo/docs/index.md

   - Duck typing an interface to a dynamic interface proxy
   - Mapping interface types to malleable and expandable [Dynamic Objects](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-5.0)
   - Mapping a single method call from an interface type to a single backing Func<T> or Action<T> or Action delegate
-  - **Planned**: Appending extension classes to an existing Dynamic Object, and using those extension methods to fulfill the runtime interface contract for the duck type.
+  - **Planned**: Appending extension classes to an existing Meta Object, and using those extension methods to fulfill the runtime interface contract for the duck type.
 (This is similar to [how Go implements interfaces](https://golangbyexample.com/interface-in-golang/) )

 - **Planned**: IL Rewriting
   - Method Call Redirection
   - Method Call Interception

+- **Planned**: Reverse engineering a compiled type into a MetaObject so that it can be rewritten and modified like a dynamic type

 ## Installing the MetaFoo NuGet Package
 ### Prerequisites